The Intershop offering provides several types of releases. These are presented in this concept.

 Our continuous releases enable a fast deployment (DevOps) of improvements, new features, and latest security enhancements/fixes.

 This way our customers always have the latest version and can, thus, avoid costly upgrades.

-There are monthly releases that are planned in advance.
 As soon as a monthly release is introduced, the previous monthly release is considered outdated.